iterative/dvc.org/content/docs/contributing/blog.md

 - `authors` (**required**) - a list of filenames from files in `content/authors` that represent the post's authors.
 The first author is shown most prominently.
-  Even if there is only one author, this field must be a list.
   The `author` field can be used as an alternative to specify as a string what would otherwise be a single-item list in `authors`.

   See [Adding authors](/doc/user-guide/contributing/blog#adding-authors) to add a new author.